AllinLeeYL/hugo_website/content/posts/connect-mac-to-printer.md

 2. Choose the printer you want to share, then select **Manage**.
 3. Select **Printer Properties**, then choose the **Sharing** tab.
 4. On the Sharing tab, select **Share this printer**.
 5. If you want, edit the Share name of the printer.
-You'll use this name to connect to the printer from a secondary PC.
+You'll use this name to connect to the printer from your Mac or a secondary PC.
 When you are done, select **OK**.

 Normally, you can go to MacOS settings now.
 But I suggest you finish the steps below to make sure your firewall lets through printer sharing.